j-emilsson/pokemon-reddest/README.md

 - ### Another rival

 - ### Updated existing moves to latest gen
+    - Sky Attack has been changed to now attack immediately and also has a 30% chance to flinch.

 - ### New moves from later gens
     - Feint Attack